 - Washington Employment Security Department - $2,500,000

 Successful implementation will require sustained, meaningful involvement of key partners.
-Each project will establish a RETAIN Leadership Team to collectively meet program objectives and drive better resource integration at the local level.
-The RETAIN Leadership Teams will include, at minimum, State Health Departments or equivalent entities generally responsible for managing, regulating, or influencing the provision of health services; public or private health care systems practicing coordinated care and population health management; and the State Workforce Development Board.
+Each project has established a RETAIN Leadership Team to collectively meet program objectives and drive better resource integration at the local level.
+The RETAIN Leadership Teams include, at a minimum, State Departments of Labor, State Workforce Development Agencies, or equivalent entities; State Departments of Health or equivalent entities generally responsible for managing, regulating, or influencing the provision of health services; and public or private healthcare systems practicing coordinated care and population health management.

-SSA awarded a contract to Mathematica Policy Research to serve as the independent evaluator.
+Throughout their projects, RETAIN awardees will benefit from technical assistance (TA) and evaluation support.
+ODEP awarded a contract to the American Institutes for Research (AIR) to operate as the RETAIN TA provider.
+In this role, AIR will help awardees plan and launch their pilot projects in Phase 1 and implement their programs to full-scale in Phase 2.
+In addition, SSA awarded a contract to Mathematica Policy Research to serve as the project's independent evaluator.
 During Phase 1, the evaluator will finalize the evaluation design for each project, and during Phase 2 they will implement the evaluation of the demonstration projects.